jekyll-one/j1-binder-repo/README.md

 [pip-compile](https://github.com/jazzband/pip-tools/) is a handy tool for combining loosely specified dependencies with a fully frozen environment.
-You write a requirements.in with just the dependencies you need and pip-compile will generate a `requirements.txt` with all the strict packages and versions that would come from installing that package right now.
-That way, you only need to specify what you actually know you need, but you also get a snapshot of your environment.
+You write a requirements.in with just the dependencies you need and pip-compile will **generate** a `requirements.txt` for you with all the strict packages and versions that would come from installing that package right now.
+That way, you only need to specify what you actually know you need, but you also get a snapshot of your (currently used) environment.

-#### Install via pip
+#### Install pip-tools via pip

 pip install pip-tools

-#### Create a requirements file  `requirements.txt`
+#### Create a requirements file

 First, create a file `requirements.in` that contails all Python libraries required to run your notebooks like so: